learn-co-curriculum/dsc-tuning-regression-trees-lab/README.md

 - Find the best tree depth using depth range: 1-30
 - Run the regressor repeatedly in a `for` loop for each depth value
 - Use `random_state=45` for reproducibility
-- Calculate MSE and r-squared for each run
+- Calculate RMSE and r-squared for each run
 - Plot both performance measures for all runs
 - Comment on the output